tr-o/LINE-spreadsheeet-aidedGarbageReminder/README.md

 ## Setup

 1. Create a new Google Spreadsheet and name a sheet "GarbageCalendar".
-You can use sample.xlsx for quick-start.
+You can use `samplesheet_for_garbageCollectionNotifier_v1.xlsx` for quick-start.
 2. Enter the garbage calendar data in the following format:

 ```